No. 34 Squadron RAF Regiment: Post Afghanistan Era

-Following the end of operations in Afghanistan, 34 Squadron resumed readiness for global contingent operations.
-The ‘Global War on Terror’, the rise of ISIS in Iraq and Syria and a resurgent Russia focussed a demand for flexible FP of RAF assets.
+Following the end of operations in Afghanistan, 34 Squadron resumed readiness for short-notice contingency deployments.
+The ‘War on terrorism’, the rise of ISIS in Iraq and Syria and a resurgent Russia demanded flexible FP of RAF assets.
 In 2016, the squadron assumed very high readiness standby for global FP operations, supporting a number of RAF air transport flights into high risk areas with on-board air mobility protection teams.
 In 2017, the squadron was tasked with provision of Force Protection teams to Operation SHADER, supporting air operations against ISIS from Akrotiri, Cyprus, Erbil and Kurdistan.
 In addition, the squadron provided a security team for No. 3 Squadron Typhoons conducting enhanced forward presence operations in Romania in order to deter Russian aggression in the Baltic States.
 In October 2017 the squadron was awarded the Operation TELIC battle honour with right to emblazon, for its contribution to the post-war reconstruction of Iraq.
-Concurrently, it was announced that 34 Squadron would again, re-role to a Light Armoured Squadron and become equipped with Foxhound and Panther wheeled armoured vehicles along with Weapon Mounted Land Rovers and quad bikes in order to assume the role of ‘early entry’ RAF FP for future warfighting operations.
+It became a Light Armoured Squadron and become equipped with Foxhound and Panther wheeled armoured vehicles along with Weapon Mounted Land Rovers and quad bikes in order to assume the role of ‘early entry’ RAF FP.

+C-UAS role

+In the summer of 2022, the Sqn re-roled as a Counter Unmanned Aircraft System (C-UAS) unit.

+In November 2024, the squadron was deployed to US air bases in the UK; RAF Mildenhall, RAF Lakenheath, and RAF Feltwell, in response to numerous unidentified drone sightings.
+Personnel will operate the Orcus Counter-Uncrewed Air System at these bases for as long as the threat remains.